Video Recording: 6 Reasons Why You Need a Live Stream CMS

 A video CMS or OVP is crucial for broadcasters looking to improve their ROI for video content.
 The ability to record video streams and then securely organize and monetize them as VOD content can ensure organizations reap the benefits during the explosion in video content consumption over the coming years.

-Dacast is a live streaming and hosting solution that has all the features of an enterprise-grade video CMS.
-A winner of the small-medium business platform category for the 2019 Streaming Media Readers’ Choice Awards, Dacast helps companies cost-effectively scale and monetize their video content.
+Dacast is a live streaming and online video hosting solution that has all the features of an enterprise-grade video CMS.
+Named on the annual list of the most important, most innovative, and most interesting companies for 2021 Streaming Media Magazine’s Top 50 List, Dacast helps companies cost-effectively scale and monetize their video content.

 Sign up now for our 30-day free trial of Dacast to see if the platform can meet your live streaming and VOD needs.